-As you plan for a healthy, happy old age, what’s your agenda?
+As you plan for your own old age, what’s your agenda?
 If you could do one thing that made a difference, change one habit, what would it be?
+And by the way, changing one thing may have a mighty impact by starting a chain reaction.

 - Get finances in order